We want New Zealanders to have access to accurate information on the CPTPP. See below for answers to the most common questions we hear.

 - New Zealand

 - Brunei Darussalam

 - Viet Nam.

-Negotiation of the agreement is close to finalisation after which it would need to be signed and ratified by at least half of the signing countries before it can take effect.
+Negotiations for the agreement concluded on 23 January and signature is expected to take place in Chile on on 8 March, after which it would need to be ratified by at least half of the signing countries before it can take effect.

 Why is the CPTPP a good idea for New Zealand?

 The CPTPP will make it easier for New Zealand to export to and invest in the Asia Pacific region including Japan – one of our largest trading partners and a market where we face high tariffs and other obstacles.

 The CPTPP also contains the strongest labour and environment outcomes of any of New Zealand’s trade deals to date.

 We expect more countries will want to join the CPTPP in the future giving New Zealand the chance to negotiate better access to new markets and helping to raise labour and environmental standards across the region.